mickaeltemporao/itds/docs/modules/exploration-1.md

 - Create a notebook to explore relevant variables.
 - Produce an `.ipynb` file that generates descriptive statistics for the quantities of interest (QOIs).
     - You will mostly use `df['some_variable'].value_counts()`.
-    - Start with some of the variables listed by this week’s hackers notebook:
+    - Start with some of the variables listed by this week's hackers notebook:
     ```python
     variables = ["cntry", "prtdgcl", "clsprty", "lrscale", "prtclffr"]
     ```
     - Integrate other relevant SES variables (e.g. age, sex, education, etc.).
         - You can/should also take inspiration from previously published scientific papers.
-- You should build your notebook starting from last week’s notebook:
+- You should build your notebook starting from last week's notebook:
     - [Notebook - Subsetting DataFrames](https://github.com/mickaeltemporao/itds/tree/main/materials/subset_dataframes.ipynb)

 **Going the extra mile (Optional):**